modelica/ModelicaSpecification/RationaleMCP/0031/variability-constrained-types.md

 # Veriability-constrained types by example

-As described in differences.md, a variability-constrained type is one where some record members have been declared with variability prefix (`parameter` or `constant` – `discrete` is currently _not_ an actual variability prefix in Modelica, but implies being discrete-time in a way that makes it impossible to use in a type).
+[As described elsewhere](differences.md), a variability-constrained type is one where some record members have been declared with variability prefix (`parameter` or `constant` – `discrete` is currently _not_ an actual variability prefix in Modelica, but implies being discrete-time in a way that makes it impossible to use in a type).
 In Flat Modelica, such types are only allowed in model component declarations, and this document gives examples of how this constraint be handled.

 ## Hierarchical representation of model structure